kodmanstav/ChatBotProject/README.md

 - **Weather advice:**
   `I’m flying to London tomorrow, should I bring a coat?`

+### Knowledge base (RAG)

+Structured product copy lives under **`data/products/`** (plain text files).
+On startup, the Python RAG worker indexes new or changed files into its vector store (`index_products_if_needed` in `packages/server/src/python-workers/rag-retriever-worker.py`), so retrieval stays aligned with the catalog without a separate manual index step for routine runs.

 ## 📜 Inspecting the execution log

 High‑level execution traces are written to: